The Graduate School Student Travel Grant has three application cycles per year for travel:

 - Academic Advisor contact information

-- Applicant must confirm in writing by marking a checkbox that they have received their advisor’s approval for the travel
+- Applicant must confirm that they have received their advisor’s approval for the travel

-- Supporting documents showing that you will be presenting at this conference (e.g. acceptance letter/email, program, abstract etc.)
+- Supporting documents showing that they will be presenting at this conference, meeting, or similar event (acceptance letter/email, program, abstract, etc.)